Analysis

 If one actor has to be identified as the centre of gravity within Venezuelan liberalism today, that actor is still Cedice Libertad.
 The organisation describes itself as a private and independent civil association founded in 1984 by people committed to individual liberty, private initiative, property rights, limited government and peace.
 It also presents itself as a think tank grounded in free-market and pro-liberty principles.

 Its importance does not depend only on longevity.
 Cedice combines several functions that rarely come together inside one Venezuelan institution: research, training, public outreach, observatories, youth work and programs dealing with entrepreneurship, energy, citizenship and property, along with an explicitly liberal educational line.
+In its own institutional language, its purpose is to promote a liberal democracy based on voluntary cooperation and the full enjoyment of individual liberty.

 That is why it remains the clearest point of reference in contemporary Venezuelan liberalism.
 Not because it exhausts the whole map, but because it is the most consistent, visible and traceable institution in that space.